astranome/antminer_fm_stereo_modulator/README.en.md

 [![Platform](https://img.shields.io/badge/Platform-Zynq%20(Antminer%20S9)-lightgrey)]()

 ## ⚠️ Important Warning
 This is an **experimental project** for enthusiasts.
-The device may cause interference to other radio stations and services.
+The device may interfere with other radio stations and services.
 Use with caution.

 ## 📋 Features
 *   **Full digital path:** FM signal generation directly in Zynq FPGA